MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-resourceconnector-readme.md

 ms.devlang: javascript
 ms.service: resourceconnector
 ---
-# Azure ResourceConnectorManagement client library for JavaScript - Version 1.0.0-beta.1
+# Azure ResourceConnectorManagement client library for JavaScript - version 1.0.0-beta.1

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ResourceConnectorManagement client.